 - The amount of money you’re borrowing.

 You would sign the form or clause, waiving your right to legal defense against the judgment.
-The COJ would have no effect on you if it is not filed in court.
+The confession of judgment would have no effect on you if it is not filed in court.
 But if you violate your loan agreement, the lender could then immediately file the signed document.
 You can view Virginia’s confession of judgment form as an example of what you may encounter.

 Should you sign a confession of judgment?

 You are not required to sign a confession of judgment for a creditor or lender, but if you don’t, the lender may reject your application.
-As mentioned earlier, certain types of business financing, like equipment loans and merchant cash advances from nonbank business lenders, are more likely to come with COJs.
+As mentioned earlier, certain types of business financing, like equipment loans and merchant cash advances from nonbank business lenders, are more likely to come with confession of judgment.
 If you are uncomfortable signing a COJ, you could ask the lender to remove it from your loan agreement.
-Or, you could continue shopping for funding to find a business loan from a traditional lender, which may be less likely to ask you to sign a COJ.
-However, some alternative lenders, such as Rapid Finance, have vowed not to use COJs.
+Or, you could continue shopping for funding to find a business loan from a traditional lender, which may be less likely to ask you to sign a confession of judgment.

-If you are able to negotiate a financing arrangement without a COJ, the lender would have to take you to court to pursue a judgment if you fail to repay your debt.
+If you are able to negotiate a financing arrangement without a confession of judgment , the lender would have to take you to court to pursue a judgment if you fail to repay your debt.
 The lender may tack the court costs and attorney fees onto your original debt, increasing the total amount you’d owe.

-What to expect if your lender files a COJ
+What to expect if your lender files a confession of judgment

-The only thing you can do after a judgment has been filed against you is pay the money you owe, Steele said.
+The only thing you can do after a judgment has been filed against you is pay the money you owe.
 But there are a few strategies you could follow to lessen the damage of a confession of judgment:

 - Appeal the original ruling.
 You could file a motion to appeal the court’s ruling if the lender did not follow proper procedures.
 If your appeal is successful, your judgment would be labeled as a vacated judgment.